StuartMesham/gector_experiment_public/README.md

 python -m spacy download en
 ```

-For reference, we have included the `long-requirements.txt` file which has the versions of all python packages installed on our server when running our experiments.
+For reference, we have included the `requirements-long.txt` file which has the versions of all python packages installed on our server when running our experiments.

 ## Export PYTHONPATH
 Do this at the start of each terminal session: